Ttibsi/re-view/README.md

 * Press `enter` in the regex textbox to test your regex.
 * `C-q` to quit

-ReView will tell you if you've got a valid regex or not.
+Re-view will tell you if you've got a valid regex or not.

 ### HOW TO RUN
-Download a binary build for x86 macos/linux from the releases page
+Download a binary for your operating system from the releases page.
+You will need to add it to your PATH to easily run it.
+The run command is `re-view`.
+You can also pass a pre-formed regex as an argument to the executable - ex: `re-view "[tf]oo"`

 Prerequisites: `cmake`, `make`
 ```bash